ThunderKiwi/refactored-disco/README.md

 # <img src="coreelement.png" alt="element" width="25"/> learning goals

-In this bright byte, we will answer the following questions:
+In this bRight byte, we will answer the following questions:
  * How can a little pre-cleaning planning improve our data cleaning process?
  * How do we create some test data to try our process on?
  * How do we label numeric variables?